StackTraceYo/AssembleApp/README.md

     * Project is separate to decouple it from Play/ the Web
     * Actor based system that the web will interact with via a rest interface
     * will handle the user groups

+* <b>assemble-geo</b> is the project that houses the geospatial components of groups
+    * Interface for geospatial querys and group handling
+    * Planned implementations include an in memory and a database backed implementation (database tbd)